 TCM prioritizes effective communication and follow-up support within the first 30 days of a hospital discharge.
 The program places emphasis on a strict timeline, in which you or a broader care team are expected to inform and connect with patients by specific follow-up dates, as well as coordinate services between providers and specialists.

 The idea is that you and your patient are being proactive about their transition out of a hospital, keeping it in focus, potentially preventing a need to return.
 And according to the American Journal of Medical Quality, patients decreased their odds of readmission by nearly 87% when they participated in the program.

 This is all due to the way TCM is designed, in which strong communication enables effective coordination and engagement.

 Value-based care revolves around general quality performance metrics, such as patient engagement, clinical efficiency, and cost reduction.
 But it presents you and other providers with a challenge, in that you’re asked to do more with less, or you could fail to maximize reimbursement opportunities.

 Care coordination is a way of practice that shows promise in addressing value-based care’s obstacles.
 It inherently helps speak to and act upon the performance metrics underlying value-based care.

 But how do you actually implement care coordination?

 It’s most effective to implement care coordination with actual programs and services that incorporate the four features detailed above.
-With Chronic Care Management (CCM), a care management program overseen by Medicare, it’s possible to improve patient health outcomes and produce recurring revenue for your organization.
+With Chronic Care Management (CCM), a Medicare care management program, it’s possible to improve patient health outcomes and produce recurring revenue for your organization.

 As well, digital software solutions are available to help your practice embrace integrated, coordinated care.
 At ThoroughCare, we’ve designed our care coordination software for easy clinical use with an intuitive interface that allows you and your team to engage patients through multiple care management and wellness programs.